PAException/engelsburg-api/README.md

 The first section ist completely public.
 It includes unprotected resources of the [Engelsburg-Website](https://engelsburg.smmp.de) like events and articles.

-### Semi-Private

-The second section is semi-private.
-It can be only accessed using a specific ServiceToken which is issued by the operator of the Engelsburg-API.
-This section includes sensitive resources like substitutes and information about teachers.

 ### Private

 The last section is private.
 That means it can only be accessed with a created account on the Engelsburg-API and